National Field of Honour: The Peace Circle

-The Peace Circle was dedicated in 1997, after Canada changed its designation of Veterans to include those who had served on duty around the world in the service of peace.
-The Peace Monument was designed by the artist Jean Bernard, a World War II Royal Canadian Air Force Veteran.
-Atop a simple block of pink granite is perched a white dove which symbolizes peace.
-The words "Paix & Peace" are inscribed in the granite.
-This monument was funded by donation through Veterans Affairs Canada, the Royal Canadian Legion Quebec Command, the Montreal division of the Canadian Corps of Commissionaires and the ABN-AMRO Bank of Canada.
+The Peace Circle was dedicated in 1997, after Canada changed its designation of veterans to include those who had served on duty around the world in the service of peace.
+The artist Jean Bernard, a Second World War Royal Canadian Air Force veteran, designed the Peace Monument.
+Atop a rugged block of pink granite sits a white dove as a symbol of peace.
+The words Paix and Peace are inscribed on a polished panel.
+The monument was funded through contributions from government, veterans’ organizations, and private donors.